ethanhoneycutt/Socket-Chat-Program/README.txt

 Chat Program

-The folder contains this readme and four files, Server.java, ServerProcess.java, Client.java, and ClientProcess.java.
+The folder contains this readme and four files, server.Server.java, server.ServerProcess.java, client.Client.java, and client.ClientProcess.java.

 Compile with